 - If you have already purchased a pass for GDC 2024, you are not eligible

-- Those granted Expo passes from the Assistance Program will be emailed shortly after the application closes.
+- Those granted Expo passes from the assistance program will be emailed on Monday, January 22, 2024.

 Each year, GDC proudly partners with a variety of organizations through which qualified candidates can apply to receive complimentary GDC passes.
 These partners are helping to shape the future of the industry make-up by providing opportunities to and amplifying the work of game developers from marginalized communities.
 Each partner has their own scholarship program guidelines and application process.
 Additional information will be linked below as the organizations announce their application process.
 Check back over the next month or two (Oct-Nov) - we'll be adding links to partner applications here.